Morning vs. Afternoon Snorkeling On Oahu

 - Avoiding Crowds – The early bird gets the worm, and in this case, the best snorkeling spots too.
 Avoid the crowds by getting an early start to the day and heading out to explore before everyone else wakes up.
 You’ll have the place to yourself and can truly take in all the beauty that lies beneath the surface.

-- More Active Marine Life – In the morning a lot more of the fish and marine life are out and about.
+- More Active Marine Life – During a morning snorkel tour a lot more of the fish and marine life are out and about.
 If you’re looking to take some good pictures and capture the beauty of the coral reefs, morning time is definitely for you!

 - Calm Water – The water is typically much calmer, making it easier to go further out into the ocean and explore comfortably.